greymattercsu/ITC515_BaseLine_Code/README.md

 # ITC 515
 ***

-This contain the baseline code provide for student of professional programming practice of 201860 session.
+This contains the baseline code for the student of professional programming practice during 201860 sessions. to re
 ***
 This is the development feature branch for Bijan Dhakal.